ripley57/CW_Tools/tools/bdd/README.md

 BDD practices can also be applied to unit tests, by focussing on low-level specifications, rather than simply excercising the methods of each class.

 The idea is that everything relates back to the business goals:
 Business Goals -> Capabilities -> Features -> User Stories -> Concrete Examples

 See eBook "BDD In Action", and also "Java Testing with Spock".

+## JBehave
+The JBehave "steps" can be written in Java or Groovy.
+See https://jbehave.org/reference/latest/using-groovy.html

 JeremyC 26-07-2019